COVID Safety @ St. Paul’s

 - We will continue to stream our Sunday worship services at 10:00 a.m. on Facebook Live and on our website.

 Additionally, we know that some of you are eager to return to in-person meetings.
 We also realize that some of you have found the ease of Zoom meetings a good and helpful thing.
-Currently, we are keeping all committee and ministry meetings virtual.
+Currently, most committee and ministry meetings are virtual.
+Our guidelines do allow for smaller (socially distant and masked) meetings to take place at Church and we are begging to see these meetings return.
 Plans to regather for meetings at St. Paul’s will largely be determined by the staff persons leading your ministry area and other safety and staffing considerations.